-Funding and award period:
+Funding and Award Period:

-Each total grant is limited to \$80,000 (direct costs) for a two year grant period.
-The first grant payment of \$40,000 will be made upon completion of the Seed Grant Acceptance Form (June 2020).
-The final payment of \$40,000 will be made contingent upon receipt of a preliminary progress and financial report (June 2021).
+Each total award is limited to \$150,000 (direct costs) for a two year grant period.
+Exact dates will be provided by the BRF upon application approval.
+The first grant payment of \$75,000 will be made upon completion of the SIA Acceptance Form (January 2022).
+The final payment of \$75,000 will be made contingent upon receipt of a Preliminary Progress and Financial Report (January 2023).
 Funds must be utilized within the grant period.

-Final financial and progress reports, including a lay summary, will be required within 30 days from the end date of the grant period.
+Final financial and progress reports, including a lay summary, will be required within 60 days of the end date of the grant period.

-Funding Specifics:
+Funding Preferences: